Doñana National Park

 Doñana National Park or Parque Nacional y Natural de Doñana is a natural reserve in Andalusia, southern Spain, in the provinces of Huelva (most of its territory within the municipality of Almonte), Cádiz and Seville.
 It covers 543 km², of which 135 km² are a protected area.

 It is named after Doña Ana de Silva y Mendoza, wife of the 7th Duke of Medina Sidonia.

-The park is an area of marshes, shallow streams, and sand dunes in Las Marismas, the delta where the Guadalquivir River flows into the Atlantic Ocean.
-It was established as a nature reserve in 1969 when the World Wildlife Fund joined with the Spanish government and purchased a section of marshes to protect it.
+The park is an area of marshes, shallow streams, and sand dunes in Las Marismas, the delta where the Guadalquivir flows into the Atlantic Ocean.
+It was established as a nature reserve in 1969 when the World Wildlife Fund (WWF) joined with the Spanish government and purchased a section of marshes to protect it.
 The eco-system has been under constant threat by the draining of the marshes, the use of river water to boost agricultural production by irrigating land along the coast, water pollution by upriver mining, and the expansion of tourist facilities.

 Doñana National Park has a biodiversity that is unique in Europe, although there are some similarities to the Parc Naturel Régional de Camargue of the Camargue river delta in France, with which Doñana Park is twinned.
 The park features a great variety of ecosystems and shelters wildlife, including thousands of European and African migratory birds, fallow deer, Spanish red deer, wild boars, European badgers, Egyptian mongooses, and endangered species such as the Spanish imperial eagle and the Iberian lynx.

 The Doñana nature reserve includes both the Doñana National Park, established in 1969, and the Natural Park, created in 1989 and expanded in 1997, creating a buffer zone of protection under the management of the regional government.
 The two parks, national and natural, have since been classified as a single natural landscape.
 Due to its strategic location between the continents of Europe and Africa and its proximity to the Strait of Gibraltar, Doñana's large expanse of salt marsh is a breeding ground as well as a transit point for thousands of European and African birds (aquatic and terrestrial), and hosts many species of migratory waterfowl during the winter, typically up to 200,000 individuals.
 Over 300 different species of birds may be sighted there annually.
 Considered the largest nature reserve in Europe, several different scientific institutions have monitoring stations within its boundaries to ensure appropriate development of adjacent lands and conservation of the threatened species that inhabit it.
 The area was declared a World Heritage Site by UNESCO in 1994; in 2006, the park recorded 376,287 visitors.